neilgee/venobox/readme.txt

 4. Choose between alt, title and caption as the Title for the lightbox Title.

 == Changelog ==

+2.0.9 - 13/12/2021
+- Update to Venobox.js 2.0.3 (Vanilla JS, no jQuery)
+- New preload spinners
+- New fast gallery navigation
+- New option: Disable keyboard navigation
+- New option: Disable touch swipe navigation
+- New option: Navigation speed
+- New: Support local videos (.mp4, .webm, .ogg)

 2.0.8 - 17/03/2021
 - Update to Venobox 1.9.3